Nikolai Khabibulin: Edmonton Oilers (2009–2013)

 On July 1, 2009, Khabibulin signed a four-year, $15 million contract with the Edmonton Oilers, replacing Dwayne Roloson as the Oilers' starting goaltender.

-His Oilers debut on October 3 against the Calgary Flames was a blunder, however.
-While trying to field a clearing pass in the final minute of the third period, he mishandled the puck and gave up the game-winning goal to Flames' right wing David Moss.
+In his Oilers debut on October 3 against the Calgary Flames, while trying to field a clearing pass in the final minute of the third period, he mishandled the puck and gave up the game-winning goal to Flames' right wing David Moss.
 On January 13, 2010, it was announced that Khabibulin would have surgery to repair a herniated disk in his back.
 He missed the remainder of the regular season.

 Khabibulin kicked off the 2010–11 season with a 37-save performance in a 4–0 victory over the Calgary Flames.
-However, injuries once again limited his action.
-He recorded a very poor record of 10–32–3, as the Oilers were once again last place in the Western Conference.
+Injuries, however, once again limited his action.
+He recorded a record of 10–32–3, as the Oilers were again last place in the Western Conference.
 Due to Khabibulin's strong play in October of the 2011–12 season, posting a 5–0–2 record, with an NHL-leading .960 save percentage and a 1.12 GAA, he was named the Third Star of the Month.
-However, Khabibulin's play fell off in the second half of the season, and he ended the season with an average 2.65 GAA and a .910 save percentage.
+Khabibulin's play fell off in the second half of the season, however, and he ended the season with an average 2.65 GAA and a .910 save percentage.
 In the lockout-shortened 2012–13 season, his former backup, Devan Dubnyk, replaced him as the team's starting goaltender.
 This was Khabibulin's first season as a backup.